 Take a step back: Sometimes we need to retrace our steps, in order to move forward again.
 While it might feel disappointing, in the process we might learn something to help us, by reviewing our experience; and still feel it is a positive, not a backwards step.

 Involve others: We all need help from time to time.
-Whatever happens to interrupt our plans, talking it through with someone else can help us gain clarity about how to get back on track or change track.
+Whatever happens, to interrupt our plans, talking it through with someone else can help us gain clarity about how to get back on track or change track.
 Sometimes we need a bit of distance to see things clearly.
 Who do we know that could help with our specific challenge?
-Remember, our local carer centre can help too, or Mobilise offer free 1:1 support calls.

 7. Make time to reflect and re-evaluate